 Want to come for a picnic?
 You’ll need to bring everything with you and take everything away with you again.

 Please don’t bring disposable BBQs.
 You must leave these at home as pose a major fire risk.
 Both litter and BBQs are a danger to our wildlife and landscape.
-Download this advice and keep it handy.

 The Dales is a great place to get outdoors!
 For more ideas you can visit our get outdoors pages.